Brand Monitor and Brand Alert API: How to Combat Brand Misrepresentation in the Retail Fashion IndustryDownload PDF

-This isn’t the first time Zara’s or other popular retailers’ brand was used for a phishing attack.
-A similar ruse taking advantage of Zara was seen on Facebook even earlier, in March 2014.
+This case isn’t the first time Zara’s or other popular retailers’ brand was used for a phishing attack.
+A similar ruse taking advantage of Zara was seen on Facebook even earlier, specifically, in March 2014.
 The message appeared on potential victims’ timelines.
-Those fooled into clicking on the link were led to a site that harvested their personal information, including credit card details.
+Those fooled into clicking the link were led to a site that harvested their personal information, including their credit card details.

 Regardless of the platform and brand used, one thing always remains: it’s a sham!
-None of the victims ever gets free gift cards, of course, they just end up inviting more people to get phished and handing their personal information to eagerly waiting cybercriminals via their specially crafted data-stealing sites.
+None of the victims ever get gift cards, of course, they just end up inviting more people to get phished and handing their personal information to eagerly waiting cybercriminals via their specially crafted data-stealing sites.

-The promise of getting something for free always seems to do the trick when baiting digital citizens to give up their PII.
-They aren’t the only ones who suffer from phishing attacks though.
-The retailers’ brands and thus their reputations also become casualties.
+The prospect of getting something for free always seems to do the trick when baiting digital citizens to give up their PII.
+They aren’t the only ones who suffer from phishing attacks, however.
+The retailers’ brands and thus, their reputations, also become casualties.
 So now we come to the burning question: Could Zara have prevented the phishing attack from its end using Brand Monitor or Brand Alert API?
 Let’s find out.

 The Evidence: Could Brand Monitor or Brand Alert API Have Helped Prevent the Attack?

 Brand Monitor is a domain-monitoring tool that lets users keep track of their brands’ and other trademarks’ or intellectual properties’ exact matches and variations, including those with all possible typos, to protect their business online.

 Let’s see how it could have helped in Zara’s case: